South Seas Resort

 A fully equipped fitness center, tennis courts, Lifestyle spa and boutique are available as well as 9 hole Championship golf course for guests to enjoy.

 The resort offers four restaurants.
 The Harbourside Bar and Grill for casual breakfast and dinner dining inside and out, lunch time dining at The Pointe with wonderful views and Doc Ford's Rum Bar and Grille, a family favorite on Sanibel and Captiva.
 For something lighter there is a Starbuck's and Scoops and Slices offers pizza and ice cream.
 There is also a provision store for when you wish to cook for yourselves.
-The resort also offers a selection of enticing speciality shops and boutiques.
+The resort also offers a selection of enticing specialty shops and boutiques.

 South Seas Resort offers an abundance of activities to please children through to adults.
 On the water guests can hire a kayak or paddle board, enjoy guided waverunner tours, parasail or take banana boat rides.